Beautification Department Mission Statement

 These invasive insects or plant diseases are already in the Hudson Valley (click on the links for more information):

-Brown Marmorated Stink Bug (PDF from Cornwall University) feeds on corn, peppers, tomatoes, apples and peaches.
+Brown Marmorated Stink Bug (PDF from Cornell University) feeds on corn, peppers, tomatoes, apples and peaches.
 Brown Marmorated Stink Bug website.
 Here is a link to an article that chickens may help with the infestation of stink bugs.